 - Lack of sleep – insomnia, disturbed or restless sleep

-Our bodies produce certain hormones in order to deal with all of the above, these hormones are created in the adrenal glands.
-Over time if we are constantly under stress, feeling unwell, eating badly, not sleeping properly, or dealing with stressful situations we start to deplete these hormones until we have used them up completely.
+Our bodies produce specific hormones to deal with all of the above; these hormones are created in the adrenal glands.
+Over time if we are constantly under stress, feeling unwell, eating poorly, not sleeping properly, or dealing with stressful situations, we start to deplete these hormones until we have used them up completely.

-People with adrenal fatigue have trouble motivating themselves to do even the simplest of tasks, they often no longer get excited about the things they would have been before, like family functions or events etc and they can altogether lose their sex drive.
+People with adrenal fatigue have trouble motivating themselves to do even the simplest of tasks.
+They often no longer get excited about what they would have been before, like family functions or events, etc. They can altogether lose their sex drive.